Nebouh/EnhancedVehicules/README.md

 ## 🚗 Features

-- Increases the slot count and number of display rows for in-game vehicles.
+- **Customize storage**: Adjust the slot count and number of display rows for each vehicle.
-- Fully customizable per vehicle type via configuration.
-- Includes a global slot cap to maintain balance.
-- Uses MelonPreferences for user-configurable settings.
+- **Customize pricing**: Modify the in-game purchase price of vehicles.
+- **Per-vehicle settings**: Each vehicle has independent configuration for storage and price.
+- **Increase maximum storage slots**: Raise the slot limit beyond the default 20 slots.

+---

+## 🔥 Latest Updates

+- New **vehicle price management** feature: patch vehicle prefab prices at runtime.
+- **Optimized patching**: Only applies after the `"Main"` scene is loaded.

 ---